 A History of SEO

-Google was the first search engine to use inbound links as a ranking signal and editorial vote of confidence in the late 1990's.
-Unfortunately, the buying and selling of text link ads attracted poorly written articles, blogs, and website spam.
-From 2003 Google started to penalize the practice of buying and selling of inbound links.
+From 2003, Google began penalizing the practice of buying and selling backlinks.
 Editorial processes were also introduced in 2006 and websites were rated by how well they followed Google's quality guidelines.
 A dramatic decrease in black hat SEO was the result.

 Google became more personalized with the introduction of Google + and refinement of local search results from 2011 onward.
-The thinning out of content farms and low-quality websites resulted from the Panda update in 2011 and the Penguin update decreased keyword targeting and unnatural links from 2012.
+The thinning out of low-quality websites resulted from the Panda update in 2011 and the Penguin update reduced keyword targeting and unnatural links from 2012.

 The current SEO environment has made it hard for black hat SEO.
 Content must pass Google's stringent quality, trust and authorship guidelines or risk being penalized.
 Engagement, relevance and social proof are essential for quality SEO and website owners are now more reliant on complex social relationships to improve the trust and quality of content.